 Non-Residential Learning Communities

-Non-Residential Learning Communities provide students who share a major or interest an opportunity to enroll in a themed 1-credit First Year Experience (FYE) course in their first semester as a cohort.
-These unique FYE courses are taught by a professor or advisor from the major, or an expert in the Learning Community topic.
+These unique FYE courses are taught by a professor or advisor from the major, or an expert on the Learning Community topic.
 They are designed to help students successfully transition to UConn while also providing an overview of the topic of the community.
-Students will learn about opportunities at UConn relevant to their major and/or interests, potential career paths associated with their major, as well as tips for success.
-Students also meet peers who share their major or interest which provides a network of support during their college years and beyond.
+Students will learn about opportunities at UConn relevant to their major and interests, potential career paths associated with their major, and tips on all things related to being a UConn student!
+Students also meet peers who share their major or interest which provides an opportunity to make new friends and have a network of support during their college years and beyond.

 Allied Health